Water Flowing in Pipes - engineering and physics for plumbers (2)

 The hot-water pipes are easy to size, because the thinking has already been done for the cold pipes.
 The kitchen sink will be fed in 15mm from the tee under the bath, and then in 22mm from the top of the cylinder.

 The vent pipe leading from the cylinder to above the header tank should also be 22mm (as local authority planning laws usually require).
-This pipe is only there as a safety measure - if the water in the cylinder should accidentally boil, it can siphon into the tank instead of bursting the cylinder and ruining all the carpets.
+This pipe is only there as a safety measure - if something goes wrong, and the water in the cylinder boils, it can siphon up safely into the tank instead of bursting the cylinder and ruining all the carpets.

 What’s the actual flow rate?